-3.25.120 Electronic advertisement of public improvement contracts.

-In lieu of publication in a newspaper of general circulation in the city metropolitan area, the advertisement for an invitation to bid or request for proposals for a contract involving a public improvement may be published electronically by posting on the city’s website; provided, that the following conditions are met:

-The placement of the advertisement is on a location within the website that is maintained on a regular basis for the posting of information concerning solicitations for projects of the type for which the invitation to bid or request for proposals is issued; and

-The solicitation agent determines that the use of electronic publication will be at least as effective in encouraging meaningful competition as publication in a newspaper of general circulation in the city metropolitan area and will provide cost savings for the city, or that the use of electronic publication will be more effective than publication in a newspaper of general circulation in the city metropolitan area in encouraging meaningful competition.
-[Ord.
-2618, 3-7-05.
-Code 2001 § 34.12.]
+3.25.120 [Reserved].

 3.25.130 Appeal of debarment or prequalification decision.

 Right to Hearing.
-Any person who has been debarred from competing for city contracts or for whom prequalification has been denied, revoked or revised may appeal the city’s decision to the governing body as provided in this section.
+Any person who has been debarred from competing for city contracts or for whom prequalification has been denied, revoked, or revised may appeal the city’s decision to the governing body as provided in this section.

 Filing of Appeal.
 The person must file a written notice of appeal with the city’s purchasing manager within three business days after the prospective contractor’s receipt of notice of the determination of debarment or denial of prequalification.